ReKotlin/ReKotlin/README.md

 The ReKotlin library is tiny - allowing users to dive into the code, understand every single line and hopefully contribute.

+## Multiplatform Support
+ReKotlin is a pure Kotlin library without any platform dependencies.
+It is configured as a multiplatform library and the artifacts are ready for use in a multiplatform project as of v1.1.0.

+A sample of a extremely simple multiple platform app (Android & iOS) is in the `sample` module.

 ## About ReKotlin

 ReKotlin relies on a few principles: